 How can I promote my live stream?

 Potential participants need somewhere to sign up to your live stream, this is where something like a Bookwhen public booking page can be crucial in converting curiosity into a booked ticket.
-Online payments will mean you can collect revenue prior to your event.
+Online payments mean that you can collect revenue without any further effort and lock in attendances prior to an event.

 Share your ‘landing page’ on social media channels and, providing you have prior marketing consent, with email lists of former attendees.

 Contacting your attendees on the day to remind them of your event is possibly even more important for online events, where participants have made no commitment to travel and so may find the event more likely to slip their mind.
-Automated reminder emails are a great way to do this, you may also find that a well designed reminder graphic on all of your social media channels just before the event will be effective in both ensuring ticket holders remember to join in, and in encouraging last minute FOMO sign ups!
+Automated reminder emails (which include joining information) are a great way to do this.
+You may also find that a well-designed reminder graphic on all of your social media channels just before the event will be effective in both ensuring ticket holders remember to join in and in encouraging last-minute FOMO sign-ups!

 Appreciating the value of your content

 If you think that others may find watching a recording of your event valuable you should consider a streaming service with the functionality to record.
-Again, Bookwhen can help you to upload and sell this easily via your public booking page If your attendees will participate in any of the sections of your event that will be recorded and published it is prudent to get their consent before doing so.
+Again, Bookwhen can help you to upload and sell this easily via your public booking page with YouTube and Vimeo integrations.
+If your attendees will participate in any of the sections of your event that will be recorded and published it is prudent to get their consent before doing so.